StupidBuluchacha/UrbanCLIP/README.md

 Stay tuned for more updates!

-【NEWS！】Our team extended our work to a more comprehensive scope.
+**【NEWS！】** Our team extended our work to a more comprehensive scope.
 More details can be found in the paper entitled [UrbanVLP: A Multi-Granularity Vision-Language Pre-Trained Foundation Model for Urban Indicator Prediction](https://arxiv.org/abs/2403.16831), where we will release the dataset and code base soon.

-【NEWS！】Our team investigated the [Deep Learning for Cross-Domain Data Fusion in Urban Computing: Taxonomy, Advances, and Outlook](https://arxiv.org/abs/2402.19348).
+**【NEWS！】** Our team investigated the [Deep Learning for Cross-Domain Data Fusion in Urban Computing: Taxonomy, Advances, and Outlook](https://arxiv.org/abs/2402.19348).
 Welcome any feedback!

 ## Data Directory
 ```markdown